JamesGreen42/portfolio/README.md

 **Kantar - Research Manager:**

-In my current role I'm often working with data and have implimented technical skills and knowledge where relevent to save time, or build new, scaleable products for clients.
+In my current role, I often work with data and have implemented my technical skills and knowledge where relevant to save time or build new, scalable products for clients.
-   - Designed, sold and scaled an analysis tool to solve real client needs on understanding drivers of consumer value perceptions with  global implimentation.
+   - Designed, sold, and scaled an analysis tool to solve real client questions on understanding drivers of consumer value perceptions with global implementation and incremental revenue gains.
-   - Creating and using code templates to speed up workflows and increase interpretability of the data, in complex client work.
+   - Creating and using code templates to speed up workflows and increase interpretability of the data in complex client work allowing the team to answer more complex client questions and build better client relationships.
-   - Build and used code templates create efficneiy in reccuring tasks, reducing a time spent from 1 day per week to 30 minutes.
+   - Build and use code templates to create efficiency in recurring project tasks, reducing the time spent from 1 day per week to 30 minutes.